 Rice is rinsed in the sink before cooking.

+• Basmati rice to water ratio.
 The ratio of rice to water is key!
-Too much water and the rice will be clumpy, not enough water and your grains won’t be tender.
+Too much water and it will be clumpy, not enough water and your grains won’t be tender.
 The amount of water for cooking rice will also differ based on the method, either stovetop or pressure cooker.
+The stovetop version requires 1 ⅔-cups of water for every cup of rice.
+To get the perfect balance you need 1 to 1¼-cups water for every cup of rice.

 Rice, water, oil, and salt are added to a pot to cook.

+• Cook the Basmati rice.
 Once the mixture comes to a full boil, reduce the heat to medium-low and cover the pot with a tight-fitting lid.
 Let it all cook for 12 minutes.
+Remove the pot from the heat and let it sit for 5 to 10 minutes BEFORE taking off the lid.
+Before serving, fluff it up with a fork.

 Cooked basmati rice in a serving dish with a spoon.